microsoft/MixedRealityToolkit-Unity/Documentation.ja/Input/CreateDataProvider.md

 The next step is to define the set of interaction mappings supported by the controller.
 For devices that receive their data via Unity's Input class, the [controller mapping tool](../Tools/ControllerMappingTool.md) is a helpful resource to confirm the correct axis and button mappings to assign to interactions.

-The following example is abbreviated from the `GenericOpenVRController` class, located in the MixedRealityToolkit.Providers\OpenVR folder.
+The following example is abbreviated from the `GenericOpenVRController` class, located in the MRTK/Providers/OpenVR folder.

 ```c#
 public override MixedRealityInteractionMapping[] DefaultLeftHandedInteractions => new[]